This procedure was updated in November 2017 to reflect local practice.

 - History of abuse, especially sexual abuse, can contribute to a child displaying harmful sexual behaviour;

-- All children, including the instigator of the behaviour, need to be viewed as victims;
+- All children, including the instigator of the behaviour, need to be viewed as young people needing support;

-- Children have greater access to information about sex through technology and this has had an impact on their attitudes to sex and sexual behaviour;
+- Children have greater access to information about sex through technology and research indicates that this is likely to be having an impact on their attitudes to sex and sexual behaviour;

-- Children with harmful sexual behaviours who receive adequate treatment are less likely to go on to commit abuse as an adult compared to children who receive no support;
+- Children with harmful sexual behaviours who receive adequate support and treatment are less likely to go on to commit further abuse compared to children who receive no support;

 - Incidents of sexually harmful behaviour should be dealt with under the specific child protection procedures which recognise the child protection and potentially criminal element to the behaviour.
 There should be a coordinated approach between the agencies;

-- The needs of the children and young people should be considered separately from the needs of their victims;
+- The needs of the children and young people who are harming others should be considered separately from the needs of their victims;

 - An assessment should recognise that areas of unmet developmental needs, attachment problems, special educational needs and disabilities may all be relevant in understanding the onset and development of abusive behaviour;